thelang-io/docs.thelang.io/docs/guides/functions.md

 # {{ page.title }}

 ## Main
-// todo explain what it does
+todo: explain what it does
 ```the
 main {
 }